 - Cardiovascular endurance: Measure walking speed or step-up capacity.

-Essential training guidelines for elderly clients
+Essential training guidelines for seniors

 1. Focus on mobility & flexibility first